The customer is the king

 Defining your audience: Customer persona’s help you segment your target audience.
 Well think about it: You will not have one set of target audience and you will also not be marketing to the whole wide world.
 Customer persona’s let you filter out audiences that you want to really focus on, create strategies to reach out to them and create different types of content for a different target audience.

 Connecting with customers: Let’s say your company is selling recruitment software’s, one of the target buyers will be recruitment consultants as well (main buyers will be HR’s of the company).So, the traditional approach of selling recruitment solutions to recruitment consultants will be creating sales brochures/content pieces that will allow your sales team to explain them about the benefits of your product.
 This is just one and a small part of the marketing strategy

 Customer persona will let you explore different other ways of reaching out to your customer.
 For example: Creating blog posts, whitepapers, infographics that answers the questions and challenges that your buyer has is one other and different way to reach out to the recruitment consultants.

 Developing relevant content: The same content cannot be catered to different target audiences.
+One needs to have a set content strategy for targetting different customer segments.
 Each target audience has their own set of purchase drivers & factors.
 Customer persona lets you understand these purchase drives which ultimately allows you to create or modify your content pieces for different target audiences, covering pain points which are specific to that particular audience.

-Defining your promotional strategy: For example: For customers of age group 50+ – It would not be a good idea to choose social media as a medium of promotion.Customer or buyer persona gives you deep insights about your target audience, about their pain points, where they spend most of their time and what and what channels they trust the most to gather information.
+Defining your promotional strategy- The 4P’s of marketing: For example: For customers of age group 50+ – It would not be a good idea to choose social media as a medium of promotion.Customer or buyer persona gives you deep insights about your target audience, about their pain points, where they spend most of their time and what and what channels they trust the most to gather information.

 How to develop customer or buyer persona